wyhinton/AwesomeHoudini/README.md

 A collection of awesome Free/Open Source things regarding the SideFx Houdini ecosystem.

 Sourced from Github, Gumroad, OdForce, and miscellaneous google drive links.
+I've tried not to include assets which can also be found on Orbolt.

 Note that not all assets may be compatible with your houdini licensce/version.